 In November 2010 Peter was appointed Executive Director of the Academy of Performing Arts, Monash University, and in August 2012 he was appointed Professor and Head of School at the School of Music of the Australian National University.
 His academic work is broadly concerned with how music relates to its historical and cultural context, and how we can best understand and exploit the links between music as an object of intellectual inquiry and music as creative practice.
 He has particular interests in Australian music history and in the musical culture of the Weimar republic, in particular the generation of musicians whose careers and lives were ruined by the rise of Fascism in Europe.
 He has published widely in leading academic journals nationally and internationally, as well as being a frequent author and public presenter for groups such as the Australian Chamber Orchestra and Melbourne Symphony Orchestra.
 Peter is also a regular music correspondent for The Melbourne Review and the founding Chair of the AMF Australia Foundation, which supports the education of young Australian musicians in Australia and overseas.
-His most recent book., Ernst Krenek and the Politics of Musical Style (2013) and Enlightenment or Entitlement: Rethinking Tertiary Music Education (2014).
+His two most recent major publications are Ernst Krenek and the Politics of Musical Style (2013) and Enlightenment or Entitlement: Rethinking Tertiary Music Education (2014).

 - The Conservatorium of Music University of Melbourne: An Historical Essayto Mark its Centenary (Melbourne: Faculty of Music, 1997).

 - Ernst Krenek and the Politics of Musical Style (Maryland: Scarecrow Press, 2013)